GitJit-max/learning-linux/chapter/02-basic.md

 > [!NOTE]
 > While the Linux community has settled on bash in the years since, developers did not stop creating new shells.

-#### Alternative shell: Almquist Shell [^wiki-almquist-shell]
+#### Alternative shell: Almquist Shell

 <!-- TODO: Lisää vuosiluku -->

 Kenneth Almquist created a Bourne Shell clone named **Almquist Shell**, and also known as **A Shell** and **` $ ash `**.
 It is designed to be POSIX-compatible and lightweight.
 It is faster than bash because it does not have all its features.
 It became the default shell in BSD, a different branch of the unix like operating systems.
-The ash shell is more lightweight than bash, which makes it popular in embedded GNU/Linux systems.
+The ash shell is more lightweight than bash, which makes it popular in embedded GNU/Linux systems. [^wiki-almquist-shell]

 Ash has been ported for the Debian platform, under the name **` $ dash `**.
 Ubuntu uses dash for non-interactive tasks due to its lightweight nature and low programming library dependencies.
 This speeds up background tasks, as well as its use as a scripting language.
-However, Ubuntu still uses bash for interactive shells, so users have the full-featured interactive environment.
+However, Ubuntu still uses bash for interactive shells, so users have the full-featured interactive environment. [^wiki-almquist-shell]

 [^wiki-almquist-shell]: [Wikipedia - Almquist shell, accessed 2025](https://en.wikipedia.org/wiki/Almquist_shell)